jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 the interconnected nature of these devices, ensuring comprehensive protection across the entire ecosystem.
-IoTOT security has undergone significant changes.
+IoT/OT security has undergone significant changes.
 Initially, systems were air\- gapped, specialized, and isolated, which made them less attractive targets for